fpasquinisantos/data202/03modeling/mod07_logisticregression.md

 fig.show()
 ```

-Now, you may suspect what we will try to do... let's make probabilities range from 0 to 1 and calculate the True Positive Rate and the False Positive Rate for each of them.
+Now, you may suspect what we will try to do... let's make probabilities range from 0 to 1 and calculate Precision and Recall for each of them.

 ```{code-cell} ipython3
 from sklearn.metrics import confusion_matrix